Laurent Verbiest: Professional career

-In 1960 he made the switch to RSC Anderlecht, just like fellow townsman Wilfried Puis.
+In 1960, he made the switch to RSC Anderlecht, just like fellow townsman Wilfried Puis.
 The two people from Ostend traveled together by train to Brussels and became good friends.
-Verbiest impressed RSC Anderlecht with his excellent technique and in no time became a crowd favorite due to his risky, but attractive style of play.
+Verbiest impressed RSC Anderlecht with his excellent technique and in no time, became a crowd favorite due to his risky, but attractive style of play.
 The defender regularly dribbled opponents in a challenging manner, which also earned him the nickname "Lorenzo Le Magnifique".
 In one of his first matches against Santos FC with the Brazilian legend Pelé, Verbiest was one of the stars as right back.

-In his third season, RSC Anderlecht took on Real Madrid in the European Cup I. The Royals were the absolute favorite with star footballers such as Ferenc Puskas, Alfredo Di Stéfano and Francisco Gento.
+In his third season, RSC Anderlecht took on Real Madrid in the European Cup I. The Royals were the absolute favorite with star footballers such as Ferenc Puskás, Alfredo Di Stéfano and Francisco Gento.
 But RSC Anderlecht drew 3–3 in Madrid and won the second leg 1–0, and reached the quarter-finals of the European Cup that season.

-In April 1965 he was suspended for six months after insulting referee Willy Lepomme in a duel against Lierse SK.
+In April 1965, he was suspended for six months after insulting referee Willy Lepomme in a duel against Lierse SK.
 As a result, he missed the beginning of the 1965/66 season.
 He was allowed to participate in European competitions.

 Verbiest also played for the national team for six years.
-On 2 October 1960 he made his debut for Belgium.
+On 2 October 1960, he made his debut for Belgium.
 It was then selection manager Constant Vanden Stock who first called him up.
-On 30 September 1964 he won against the Netherlands with Belgium.
+On 30 September 1964, he won against the Netherlands with Belgium.
 After the break (and the substitution of goalkeeper Delhasse by Jean-Marie Trappeniers), 11 players from RSC Anderlecht were on the field in that game.
 In total, Verbiest played 23 international matches.

-On 2 February 1966 Verbiest died after a car accident.
+On 2 February 1966, Verbiest died after a car accident.
 The 26-year-old footballer had visited his parents-in-law in Mechelen and drove back to Ostend, where he went off the rails near the Kennedy roundabout and died in the accident.
 A year after his death, RSC Anderlecht organized a memorial match against Ajax.
 Johan Cruijff, Sjaak Swart, Piet Keizer and Wim Suurbier, among others, traveled to Brussels.
-Anderlecht won the friendly game with 4–1.
+Anderlecht won the friendly game 4–1.
 Proceeds from the competition would go to Laurent's widow.

-Laurent Verbiest won a total of three national titles and one cup with Anderlecht.
-He went down in history as one of the most talented defenders the Purple & White ever knew.
+Laurent Verbiest won three national titles and one cup with Anderlecht.
+He is regarded as one of the most talented defenders to play for Anderlecht.